Triangle Area Communites

 Today, Dr. Jones would be amazed at the growth of his early town.
 Certainly there would be many more people, numerous new home subdivisions and businesses and the elevated prosperity of the citizenry.
 However, her would surely appreciate the preservation of the town's heritage and that his original home place still stands, commemorating his role.

-Ask Joann Samelko for a personal tour of Wake Forest and Wake Forest Neighborhoods.
+Ask The Joann Samelko Team for a personal tour of Wake Forest and Wake Forest Neighborhoods.

 Explore Wake Forest Links: